micmejia/bible-dump/NKJV/Jeremiah/Jer 13.md

 Now it came to pass after many days that the Lord said to me, "Arise, go to the Euphrates, and take from there the sash which I commanded you to hide there."

 ###### 7
-Then I went to the Euphrates and dug, and I took the [^f]sash from the place where I had hidden it; and there was the sash, ruined.
+Then I went to the Euphrates and dug, and I took the sash from the place where I had hidden it; and there was the sash, ruined.
 It was profitable for nothing.

 ###### 8
 Then the word of the Lord came to me, saying,